RESIDENT ARTISTS’ TESTIMONIALS

 WHAT OUR CUSTOMIZED RESIDENCY PROGRAMS AT ARQUETOPIA PUEBLA INCLUDE

-Our residencies are comprehensive and academic professional programs that are customized to each artist-in-residence.
-Our programs include weekly meetings with our directorial and curatorial staff for individualized research assistance/resources, project guidance, and critique; large, 24-hour shared studio with natural light, personal workspace, large tables, wall space, and some tools; wireless Internet; furnished, private accommodation and use of shared indoor and outdoor common spaces; home-cooked meals, locally grown coffee, and stocked kitchen for 24-hour resident access; shared bathrooms with modern fixtures and showers; utilities and housekeeping.
+Our residencies are professional programs with academic content customized to each artist-in-residence.
+Our comprehensive programs for each resident include weekly meetings with our directorial and curatorial staff for individualized research assistance/resources, project guidance, and critique; large, 24-hour shared studio with natural light, personal workspace, large tables, wall space, and some tools; wireless Internet; furnished, private accommodation and use of shared indoor and outdoor common spaces; home-cooked meals, locally grown coffee, and stocked kitchen for 24-hour resident access; shared bathrooms with modern fixtures and showers; utilities and housekeeping.
 For the instructional residencies we offer, the instruction our residents receive from the Mexican master artists we contract is funded directly from the residency tuition, and materials and supplies for these instructional courses are included.
-For our self-directed residencies, artists bring their own materials and supplies or obtain them locally.
 Arquetopia provides carefully detailed trip preparation materials, arrival transportation instructions, and orientation materials to all incoming residents.

 EXAMPLES OF TECHNIQUES WE OFFER (BUT NOT LIMITED TO THESE)